-SaVE Act - Campus Sexual Violence Elimination Act VAWA - Violence Against Women's Act
+^{}SaVE Act - Campus Sexual Violence Elimination Act

 C. Procedures for Reporting a Complaint

 The College prohibits the offenses of dating violence, domestic violence, sexual assault and stalking, and provides programs directed to prevent and end these types of offenses from occurring.
 The College encourages timely reporting of these offenses.